COVID-19 Update: Nepal Confirms 8 New Case And 24 Recoveries

-According to Ministry of Health and Population, in 680 Real-Time Poly 8 persons were found infected with SARS-CoV-2, informed the Ministry of Health and Population (MoHP) in its regular update.
+According to Ministry of Health and Population, in 864 Real-Time Polymerase Chain Reaction (RT-PCR) tests done in the past 24 hours, a total of 8 persons were found infected with SARS-CoV-2, informed the Ministry of Health and Population (MoHP) in its regular update.

-Likewise, in 612 antigen tests performed in the last 24 hours no cases are detected positive.
+Likewise, in 466 antigen tests performed in the last 24 hours 2 cases are detected positive.

-Currently, there are 530 active cases of COVID-19 across the nation while 514 patients are placed in home isolation and 16 are admitted to hospitals.
-Out of them is one in ICU.
+Currently, there are 475 active cases of COVID-19 across the nation while 480 patients are placed in home isolation and11 are admitted to hospitals.

 VOL. 16, No. 06, Oct.21,2022 (Kartika 04.
 2079) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75